antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 ## Introduction

-Before devices can be enrolled into Microsoft Intune, the appropriate users and groups must be prepared.
+Before devices can be enrolled on Microsoft Intune, the appropriate users and groups must be prepared.

 Microsoft Intune relies on Microsoft Entra ID identities to authenticate users, assign applications, deploy policies and control access to organisational resources.